Graeae Theatre Company: The Aesthetics of Access

 In a playground, this might result in a climbing frame which presents a non-strength-based challenge for children unable to climb.
-In a theatre production, this could include jokes that do not rely on visual or audio elements to work so that D/deaf and disabled individuals in the audience can enjoy them too, or having a lead role specifically created for a neuro-divergent actor to play.
+In a theatre production, this could include jokes that do not rely on visual or audio elements to work so that Deaf and disabled individuals in the audience can enjoy them too, or having a lead role specifically created for a neuro-divergent actor to play.

 Why Should We Consider the ‘Aesthetics of Access’?

 Taking this approach to theatre will mean that you end up with something different and unique, considering ideas that you might not have considered otherwise.
 Even if you’re not creating or developing a production from the very beginning, you can still use the ‘Aesthetics of Access’ to adapt and put a new twist on a well-known classic.

 Juliet, from Shakespeare’s ‘Romeo and Juliet’, for example, is not explicitly specified as a hearing or non-disabled character, so why should she not be played by a Deaf or disabled actor?
 Graeae’s ‘Aesthetics of Access’ is a beautiful and creative tool, and everyone should be encouraged to use and have fun with it.